Multi-Epoch Machine Learning 1: Unravelling Nature vs Nurture for Galaxy Formation: Results

 To quantify nature vs nurture we consider the following integrals of the feature importance over time,

 where $t_0$ is the earliest time considered, $t_f$ is the final time considered, $ t_{peak}$ is the time at which the feature importance peaks, $\Delta t$ is the time around the peak to consider, and $F(t)$ is the feature importance over time.

+Although the values of feature importance we obtain are at single points in time, we argue that feature importance can be treated as a continuous quantity, and therefore integration is a valid technique.
+This is because the physical properties that are used as input features are well-behaved, i.e. they evolve smoothly and do not exhibit any large discontinuities.
+We show in Appendix \ref{sec:appendix_int_fi} that if you consider a smaller spacing of snapshots then the trends shown in Figure \ref{fig:feature_importance} are unaffected.
+In Appendix \ref{sec:appendix_int_fi} we also create a toy model for which we know the relative importance of nature vs nurture.
+We investigate the integration of the feature importance plots from the toy model, showing that the integrals in equations \ref{eq:int_1} \& \ref{eq:int_2} indeed allow us to distinguish between nature vs nurture.

-To evaluate these integrals we need to set a value for $\Delta t$.
+To evaluate the integrals in equations \ref{eq:int_1} and \ref{eq:int_2} we need to choose a value for $\Delta t$.
 A natural choice would be the dynamical timescale, as any environmental effects associated with the galaxy evolving by nurture will take longer than this to affect the galaxy.
 We calculate the dynamical timescale for all subhalos in our sample with

-where $M$ is the subhalo mass and $R$ is twice the radius of the rotation curve maximum.
+where $M$ is the subhalo dark matter mass and $R$ is twice the radius of the rotation curve maximum.
 We set $\Delta t=1.5$Gyr, as we find that 99\% of subhalos have a dynamical time less than this.
 We calculate the ratio of $I_{\rm{nat}}$ to $I_{\rm{nur}}$ for each of the output properties, and show the results in Table \ref{table:feature_importance_peak}.
 For properties that peak at $z=0$, we integrate between $t_f - \Delta t$ and $t_f$.
 For all output features being predicted $I_{\rm{nur}}$ is significantly larger than $I_{\rm{nat}}$.
 This shows that the majority of the predictive power of the model cannot come from a single snapshot.
 Therefore the physical processes that determine the value of the output property cannot occur at a single point in time.
 SFR has the highest fraction of it's feature importance in its most important snapshot.
 This indicates that of the output features we consider it is the most set by nature rather than nurture.